|Oracle® TimesTen In-Memory Database SQL Reference

-Because tables and views are in the same namespace, a table and a view owned by the same owner cannot have the same name.
+Because tables and views are in the same namespace, a table and a view owned by the same user cannot have the same name.
 However, tables and indexes are in different namespaces.
-Therefore, a table and an index owned by the same user can have the same name
+Therefore, a table and an index owned by the same user can have the same name.

 If the object name provided is not qualified with the user that owns it, then the search order for an object is as follows: